careitmodel/careit/README.md

 - The framework is publicly accessible
 - Content is transparently versioned
-- Releases are historically fixed
+- Releases are historically fixed via Git tags
 - Structural integrity is maintained through curated development

 The goal is not uncontrolled modification,